jasongrimes/grimesit-mm/_pages/services.md

 ### Development environments

-I run all my development environments in Docker containers, because it protects my own computer from my constantly changing development environments.
+I run all my development environments in Docker containers, because it protects my computer from my constantly changing development environments.
-As an additional benefit,
-containers can also be made to closely reproduce production environments, *and* simplify deployment, infrastructure, and operations.
+Containers are also useful because they can closely reproduce production environments, and even simplify deployment, infrastructure, and operations.

-Even better,
-Visual Studio Code and Docker Desktop make it easy to do development this way, for free.
+Visual Studio Code and Docker Desktop make it easy to do development this way.

 For new projects and quick changes, GitHub Codespaces can be an easy way to get a simple dev environment up and running, and to make quick changes on the fly, without having to hassle with creating a local dev environment first.